CHEMeDATA/CHEMeDATA.github.io/README.md

 ### How to make better chemistry data?

 - Recommendations for the [chemists](chemists.md)
-- Recommendations for the manufacturers of scientific instruments
-- Recommendations for the [generator](generator.md) of chemistry information
 - Recommendations for the [providers](data_provider.md) of standards in chemistry